Tamares Group

-Tamares Group is a global private investment group based in London.
+Tamares Group is a private investment group based in London.
 Tamares has international interests in real estate, finance, technology, communications, manufacturing, leisure and media.
 The group invests in a number of different private and public companies, and in real estate properties.

-Tamares was founded after the second World War by Shlomo Zabludowicz, an entrepreneur of Polish Jewish origin.
+Tamares was founded after the Second War by Shlomo Zabludowicz, an entrepreneur of Polish Jewish origin.
 Since 1990, it has been headed by his son, Poju Zabludowicz.

 Today, Tamares Group holds a $3 billion portfolio.
 Its real estate holdings encompass 2.3 million square feet of office space.

-Offices

-Tamares seeks investment opportunities in the United States, Europe and the Middle East.
-It has 11 global offices: